 We lose our audience in the details.
 We fail to connect the dots.
 We do not stress the most important points.
 These are particularly perilous risks when we are presenting key strategies and plans.
 After all, you worked hard on your product plan.

-The common mistake I see is that people think the technical details will do the heavy lifting.
+The common mistake I see is that product managers think the technical details will do the heavy lifting.
 They will “speak for themselves.”

 It is easy to fall into this type of thinking when you are presenting something you worked very hard on.
 You know every little detail.
 But the details are not enough.
 You have to nail every aspect of your presentation if you want the audience to truly hear your message.

 The keys to driving those messages home are careful planning and flawless execution.
 Why did you prioritize what you did?
 What did you leave out and why?
-Which ideas are critical to the future of the business?
+Which ideas are critical to your customers and the future of the business?

 The good news is that your content is highly important and most people will want to listen to what you have to say.

-Here are five suggestions for building and delivering a great 2018 roadmap presentation:
+Here are five suggestions for building and delivering a great annual roadmap presentation:

 Start with strategy

 Approach your presentation the same way you did your product roadmap — start with the “why” before you share the “when” and “what.”
-Set the stage by clearly articulating the strategy behind the plan.
+Set the stage by clearly articulating the business strategy behind the plan, the product goals and initiatives, and key facts about customers and the market.
 Once folks have that context, it will be easier for them to grasp the content and understand why you prioritized what you did.